denodo/denodocommunity-resources/SUPPORT.md

 This project uses [GitHub issues][gh-issue] to [track bugs][gh-bug] and [feature requests][gh-feature].
 Please search the existing issues before filing new issues to avoid duplicates.
 For new topics, file your bug or feature request as a new issue.

-For help and questions about using this project, please look at the README doc in each subfolder and our [Contributor's Guide][contributor] if you want to collaborate.
+For help and questions about using this project, please look at the README doc in each subfolder and our [Denodo Community Contributing Guidelines][contributor] if you want to collaborate.

 ## Support Policy